trludewig/ToDoApp/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!

+I used cupboard to interface with Sqlite in a clean, simple way.
+I also used a CalendarView widget.
+I added a little validation such that one cannot enter an empty todo item.
+For troubleshooting purposes, I used Stetho to inspect my Sqlite db (Resources -> Web SQL).

 ## Video Walkthrough